Best LMS Software: Top Learning Management Systems Buyer’s Guide 2025

 Do you want your team to complete these training courses on a computer or mobile device?
 Make sure you’re choosing an LMS that can support either option so your employees can complete their training courses from anywhere.

-How Tech Savvy Is the Staff?
+How Tech Savvy is the Staff?

 In general, an LMS system should be easy and straightforward to use.
 This should also be a big consideration if your employees aren’t as tech-savvy or might struggle to use/navigate the LMS.
 Look for software that is accessible to everyone.

-What Are Your Goals?
+What are Your Goals?

 Most companies use LMS software to make multiple processes easier.
 Whether you want to streamline onboarding, automate compliance training, or make training more efficient, an LMS system can help you meet those goals.

-What Are the Different LMS Licensing Types?
+What are the Different LMS Licensing Types?

 Just as there are different types of learning management systems, there are different types of LMS licensing options.
 All LMS software can be broken down into three licensing types: an annual license, a one-time purchase license, and a pay-as-you-go license.